Ricks-Lab/gpu-utils/README.md

 pandas in some installations.
 * Implement dubug logging across the project.
 Activated with --debug option and output saved to a .log file.
+* Updated color scheme of Gtk applications to work in Ubuntu 20.04.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!